Here is a list of frequently asked questions (FAQ) about the

 - What happened to Word Gear?

 Word Gear is out of business as of July 2013.
-If you are interested in ordering the official word list, NASPA members may do so from Merriam-Webster customer service.
-All other Word Gear products are no longer available.
+If you are interested in ordering the official word list, you can do so from the NASPA Store.
+Other Word Gear products are no longer available, but NASPA is developing its own merchandise, which will be added to the NASPA Store.

 - Does NASPA have its own newsletter?